mihaipriboi/WRO_Future_Engineers_2024/README.md

 ### Drivetrain <a class="anchor" id="drivetrain-mechanical"></a>

-To minimize friction and thereby reduce speed loss, we avoided using 3D-printed components for the moving parts in the drivetrain.
-Instead, we utilized Lego pieces, which are molded with high precision and therefore have a very low friction coefficient.
-The 3D-printed parts were reserved for the chassis and for mounting the electronic components onto the Lego structure.
+To minimize friction and thereby reduce speed loss, driving axle was made from lego pieces.
+We conected the motor to the driving axle using a custom 3D-printed adapter.
+The driving axle has a rear wheel lego differential, which allows the robot to turn smoothly.
+As the axle was already lego, we used lego wheels.

 ### Motor <a class="anchor" id="motor-mechanical"></a>

 ![Drive motor](./other/readme-images/drive-motor.jpg "Drive motor")

-Following an evaluation of different motors, we settled on a geared DC motor that comes with a magnetic encoder.
+Following an evaluation of different motors, we settled on a micro DC gear motor on which we attached a magnetic encoder.
 This motor was selected for its lightweight and compact design, which stands out among others with comparable output.
 Additionally, the magnetic encoder offers greater precision than its optical counterpart.
-We secured the motor to the chassis using screws.
+We secured the motor to the chassis using a custom 3D-printed holder.

 **Specifications:**
 - Voltage: 12V